mlte-team/mlte/docs/docs/mlte_mechanics.md

 In order for the frontend to be able to communicate with the store you will need to allow the frontend as an origin.
 This can be done by specifying the `--allowed-origins` flag when running the store.

-When ran through the mlte package, the frontend will be hosted at `http://localhost:8000` so the store command will look like this:
+When ran through the `MLTE` package, the frontend will be hosted at `http://localhost:8000` so the store command will look like this:

 ```bash
 $ mlte store --backend-uri fs://store --allowed-origins http://localhost:8000